How Long Are Benzodiazepines Detected?

 Benzodiazepines can be detected in the blood for up to 24 hours in most cases.
 How long benzos in blood can be detected will vary based on the action of the drug and the dosage as well as the period of time you’ve been taking them.
 Someone who took one short-acting pill may metabolize and eliminate the drug faster than someone who has taken it for three months at a high dosage.

-Laboratories, for example, can detect Xanax in the blood for up to five days (give or take) in some instances, according to the Xanax prescribing information.
+Laboratories can provide benzodiazepine blood test results that may detect Xanax in the blood for up to five days (give or take) in some instances, according to the Xanax prescribing information.
 The test is known as a benzodiazepine drug screening and may identify drugs such as Librium, Valium and Klonopin.

 Benzo Detection in Urine: How Long Are Benzos in Urine?